≪ Go to our review of Rain Jackets - Men's

 Cons: No chest pocket, not quite as breathable as membrane models, DWR last decently long

 Bottom line: A killer jacket considering the $100 price offering above-average breathability among similarly designed coated waterproof breathable jackets

-While the PreCip delivers the best value, the advanced, exceptional breathability and fantastic mobility of the Arc'teryx Beta SL won it our Editors' Choice.
-The Outdoor Research Foray, with its unique pit zips, won a Top Pick Award for ventilation, features, and durability.
-Lastly, we want to give a shout-out to the Outdoor Research Helium II, for its minimal packed size and light 6.5 ounce weight - perfect for a "just-in-case" layer or to let ride on your harness while on a multi-pitch rock climbing.
+While the PreCip delivers the best value, the advanced, exceptional breathability and extreme mobility of the Arc'teryx Beta SL won it our Editors' Choice.
+The Outdoor Research Foray, with its unique pit zips, earned a Top Pick Award for ventilation, features, and durability.
+Lastly, we want to give a shout-out to the Outdoor Research Helium II, for its minimal packed size and light 6.5-ounce weight - perfect for a "just-in-case" layer or to let ride on your harness while on a multi-pitch rock climbing.

 Our Analysis and Hands-on Test Results

 The PreCip is a very comfortable 2.5 layer shell with well-built features.
-Marmot's proprietary NanoPro technology breathes exceptionally well for a $100 price tag, especially considering its' pit-zips, cuffs, and hood outperform several much more expensive jackets.
-It also easily stuffs into a pocket with a ready-to-clip loop.
-Looking for one jacket to do everything and an affordable price to boot?
+Marmot's proprietary NanoPro technology breathes exceptionally well for a $100 price tag, especially considering its' pit-zips, cuffs, and hood outperforms several much more expensive jackets.
+It also quickly stuffs into a pocket with a ready-to-clip loop.
+Looking for one model to do everything and an affordable price to boot?
 This contender is tough to beat.

 This jacket gets the job done even in pouring rain.
 It uses Marmot's proprietary NanoPro waterproof coating.
 The hood seals well around the face and the elastic cinches on each side of the wearer's face; it does not extend across the brow, which we consider to be a good thing.
 Instead, they are sewn into the sides of the hood at temple height.